ThinkPad P52 hands on review

 The ThinkPad P52 dropped support for mechanical docks.
 All ThinkPads are now using Thunderbolt 3 as the docking technology.

-Until I do get it, I am using a ThinkPad Thunderbolt 3 Dock at my workplace.
+Before I received the Workstation dock, I also used the ThinkPad Thunderbolt 3 Dock at my workplace.
 It works ok with the ThinkPad P52, with some minor issues.
 I also need to connect the 170W power supply to the notebook, because the single USB-C / Thunderbolt 3 cable cannot carry enough juice to power the P52.

 The ThinkPad P52 is a powerhouse, full of performance.
 No wonder UserBenchmark calls it a Nuclear submarine and a UFO.
 Even the gaming performance is described as a Battleship.